Where Are We Runnin'?: Composition

 "Where Are We Runnin'?" is an uptempo rock song.
 Lenny Kravitz wrote the song inspired by contemporary rock musicians' lives, describing them as busy and worried.

 Critical reception

 Carla Hay of AXS stated, "'Where Are We Runnin is an often-overlooked, high-energy stomper of a song that stands as one of Kravitz's best.
 It was the first single from his 2004 album, Baptism, and showed that Kravitz wasn't going to be mellowing out anytime soon."

 Chart performance

 The song peaked at number 69 on the US Billboard Hot 100, Kravitz's first appearance on that chart since 2001's "Dig In".
-It also peaked at number 30 on the Billboard Mainstream Rock chart and number 40 on the Billboard Modern Rock Tracks chart; this is his last song to date to appear on the latter chart.
+It also peaked at number 30 on the Billboard Mainstream Rock Tracks chart and number 40 on the Billboard Modern Rock Tracks chart; this is his last song to date to appear on the latter chart.
 It charted in several countries worldwide, reaching number 18 in the Netherlands, number 13 in Italy, and number four in Spain.